ipatch/homebrew-us-05/freecad/README.md

 - [ ] **gripe** pasting a sketch from one _body_ to a different _body_ does **not** place the sketch within the selected _body_
 - [ ] **Question** does freecad have a quick way to convert / display mm to inches
 - **techdraw** workbench, ❗️ _no default template found_
- - **A** more than likely the path to svg graphics that comprise the templates has been altered or the **FreeCAD.app** in not within the default **/Applications/** directory so just create a symlink to work around this.
+  - **Answer** more than likely the path to svg graphics that comprise the templates has been altered or the **FreeCAD.app** in not within the default **/Applications/** directory so just create a symlink to work around this.

 ## Compare Contrast FreeCAD with fusion 360